+academic means higher education and training and vocational education and training, and includes research, education and training;

+AQF means the Australian Qualifications Framework;

+ASQA means the Australian Skills Quality Authority;

+Act means the Federation University Australia Act 2010 (Vic.);

+Institute means an academic Institute of the University;

+- award means a degree, diploma, certificate, licence or other award in any discipline which is specified in the AQF as a standard for Australian education qualifications; - Council means the Council of Federation University Australia;

+course means a component of a program of study leading to an award;

+Division means the TAFE Division;

+DVC means Deputy Vice-Chancellor;

+HDR means Higher Degree by Research;

+Institute means an academic Institute of the University;

+micro-credential means the certification, following a short-term learning experience, of an individual's focused learning achievement which may have stand-alone value or be credit-bearing and which may complement or contribute to other micro-credentials and/or micro-programs;

-academic means higher education and training and vocational education and training, and includes research, education and training AQF means the Australian Qualifications Framework ASQA means the Australian Skills Quality Authority Act means the Federation University Australia Act 2010 (Vic.) award means a degree, diploma, certificate, licence or other award in any discipline which is specified in the AQF as a standard for Australian education qualifications Council means the Council of Federation University Australia unit means a component of a course of study leading to an award; Division means the TAFE Division DVC means Deputy Vice-Chancellor HDR means Higher Degree by Research Institute means an academic Institute of the University course means a course of study leading to an award under the AQF specification in accordance with University policies and procedures; Note: Regulation 12 provides that the University must establish policies and procedures for the establishment of courses.
-These policies and procedures must provide for the making of program specifications.
-Research Centre means a centre of research specialisation(s) at the University Secretary means the Secretary to the Academic Board; School means the Global Professional School, the Graduate Research School and any other School constituted after the commencement of these Regulations Statute means the Federation University Australia Statute 2021 TAFE means Technical and Further Education TAFE Division means the TAFE Division of the University TEQSA means the Tertiary Education Quality and Standards Agency University means Federation University Australia VET means Vocational Education and Training VRQA means Victorian Registration and Qualifications Agency
+- micro-program means a credit-bearing short learning program which does not lead to an award; - program means a program of study leading to an award under the AQF; - program specification means a document setting out the design and content of a program made in accordance with University policies and procedures;

+Note: Regulation 12 provides that the University must establish policies and procedures for the establishment of programs.
+These must provide for the making of program specifications.

+- PVC VET and CEO TAFE means Pro Vice-Chancellor, Vocational Education and Training and Chief Executive Officer Technical and Further Education; - Research Centre means a centre of research specialisation(s) at the University; - Secretary means the Secretary to the Academic Board; - School means the Global Professional School, the Graduate Research School and any other School constituted after the commencement of these Regulations; - Statute means the Federation University Australia Statute 2021;

-Part 1-Preliminary
+TAFE means Technical and Further Education;

+TAFE Division means the TAFE Division of the University;

+TEQSA means the Tertiary Education Quality and Standards Agency;

+University means Federation University Australia;

+VET means Vocational Education and Training;

+VRQA means Victorian Registration and Qualifications Agency.